windfreedom/jekyll-now/_posts/2018-07-30-startups-and-strategy-part-1.md

 The value of a company is the present value of its future free cash flows discounted to the present at an appropriate rate.
 That is a fundamental facet of corporate valuation.
 Dominant companies then, are valued highly because investors believe that these companies will throw off a lot of cash flow in the future and do it for a long time (the cash flows will be persistent), even if they are not doing so now.

 Under a set of simplifying assumptions (namely a steady-state equilibirum), you can break down the free cash flow stream of a business during a period of equilibrium into the following components.

-Corporate Value =  number of customers * growth rate of the # of customers  * margin/customer * market share.

 <a href="https://www.codecogs.com/eqnedit.php?latex=value&space;=&space;n&space;\cdot&space;g\cdot&space;m\cdot&space;s" target="_blank"><img src="https://latex.codecogs.com/gif.latex?value&space;=&space;n&space;\cdot&space;g\cdot&space;m\cdot&space;s" title="value = n \cdot g\cdot m\cdot s" /></a>